 Fuzzy Rules

-The program can active fuzzy rules after got those fuzzy values, there have totally six different fuzzy values: height_high, height_med, height_low, speed_slow, speed_med, speed_fast, it can create various different sets.
-In this project uses these set lists below:
+The program can activate the fuzzy rules after receiving the fuzzy values.
+There are a total of six different fuzzy values: height_high, height_med, height_low, speed_slow, speed_med, speed_fast.
+From the six fuzzy values, various value sets can be established, which are listed below: